open-telemetry/oteps/text/profiles/0239-profiles-data-model.md

   repeated int64 location_indices = 15;
   // Lookup table for attributes. repeated opentelemetry.proto.common.v1.KeyValue attribute_table = 16;
+  // Lookup table for links.
+  repeated Link link_table = 17;
 }

+// A pointer from a profile Sample to a trace Span.
+// Connects a profile sample to a trace span, identified by unique trace and span IDs. message Link {
+  // A unique identifier of a trace that this linked span is part of.
+The ID is a
+  // 16-byte array.
+  bytes trace_id = 1;

+  // A unique identifier for the linked span.
+The ID is an 8-byte array. bytes span_id = 2;
+}

+// Specifies the method of aggregating metric values, either DELTA (change since last report)
-enum AggregationTemporality {
+// or CUMULATIVE (total since a fixed start time). enum AggregationTemporality {
   /* UNSPECIFIED is the default AggregationTemporality, it MUST not be used. */ AGGREGATION_TEMPORALITY_UNSPECIFIED = 0;